-The aims of the European Lung Foundation in 2020/2021 are to continue to translate the work of respiratory professionals to the public and patients to improve knowledge about lung disease specifically: managing the lay press and media activities of the ERS; running and coordinating a global lung awareness campaign called Healthy Lungs for Life in collaboration with the European Respiratory Society; launching a new website and translating into more languages; developing patient information; ensuring information on COVID is relevant for respiratory patients and up to date.
+The aims of the European Lung Foundation in 2021/22 are to continue to translate the work of respiratory professionals to the public and patients to improve knowledge about lung disease specifically: management of the lay press and media activities of the ERS; running and coordinating a global lung awareness campaign called Healthy Lungs for Life in collaboration with the European Respiratory Society; growing the new website; developing patient information.

-To improve patient and public influence on respiratory health and medicine, the European Lung Foundation will: ensure that its structure is fit for purpose; update, promote and translate its patient training programme (European Patient Ambassador Programme) to facilitate patients and the public to interact with healthcare professionals, politicians and the media; work with scientific guideline groups in Europe to ensure that patient and public input is possible and facilitated; further strengthen its network of patients organisations and the work that they do.
+To improve patient and public influence on respiratory health and medicine, European Lung Foundation will: ensure that its structure is fit for purpose; update, promote and translate its patient training programme (European Patient Ambassador Programme) to facilitate patient and the public to interact with healthcare professionals, politicians and the media; work with scientific guideline groups in Europe to ensure that patient and public input is possible and facilitated; further strengthen its network of patients organisations and the work that they do.

-The European Lung Foundation will also continue working on its current EU project, as well as potentially being involved with a number of new projects and project applications in 2020/2021 - fitting in to both of the aims of the European Lung Foundation.
+The European Lung Foundation will also continue working on its current EU projects, as well as being involved with a number of new project applications in 2021/22 - fitting into both of the aims of the European Lung Foundation.